03chrisk/PEFT-T5-on-CNN-dailynews/README.md

 ### 🎯 Prompt Engineering

 Prompt Engineering involves crafting specific instructions or prompts to guide the model's output.
-In this project, an instructional prompt like `"Summarize this article:"` is added to the input text, aiming to improve the clarity and relevance of the generated summaries.
+In this project, an instructional prompt like `"Provide a detailed and concise summary of this article:"` is added to the input text, aiming to improve the clarity and relevance of the generated summaries.
 This technique leverages the model's pre-trained capabilities, improving its performance without altering the underlying parameters.

 ---